This site requires a more recent version of Adobe Flash Player to function properly.

 Unilever N.V.
 (NYSE: UN) is a public limited company registered in the Netherlands, which has listings of its shares and depositary receipts for shares on the Euronext Amsterdam and of New York Registry Shares on the New York Stock Exchange.

 Unilever PLC (NYSE: UL) is a public limited company registered in the UK and Wales which has shares listed on the London Stock Exchange and, as American Depositary Receipts, on the New York Stock Exchange.
 The two parent companies, NV and PLC, together with their group companies, operate as a single economic entity, the Unilever Group.

-Unilever is a global market leader in savory products, dressings and spreads.
+Unilever is a global major in savory products, dressings and spreads.
 Unilever manufactures soups, bouillons, sauces, snacks, mayonnaise, salad dressings, olive oil, margarine, spreads and cooking products such as liquid margarine, and some frozen foods.
 It markets them under key brands such as Knorr, Hellmann’s, Becel/Flora (Healthy Heart), Rama/Blue Band (Family Goodness), Calvé, WishBone, Amora, Ragú and Bertolli.
-Savory products, dressings and spreads account for 27% of Unilever's revenues and 38% of its operating profit.
+Savory products, dressings and spreads account for 26% of Unilever's revenues and 45% of its operating profit.

 Unilever's strategies for growth have been to strengthen its existing popular brands through innovation and by improving its products rapidly to suit the latest consumer preferences.
 Unilever has also accelerated changes in its production & distribution systems to make its supply chain more cost-competitive and to deliver its products faster across multiple markets.
 "One Unilever" program is one such example.
 Unilever's business is highly diversified and it makes conscious efforts to have a workforce that is equally diverse so that it can cater to its consumers in international markets more efficiently.